Tidykiwi/turners-discovery/README.md

 Mission 3 - React/Node/Express single page application that uses the IBM Watson Discovery service to query a specific selection of data.

+NOTE: DOES NOT INCLUDE THE .env file with DISCOVERY_APIKEY

 COMMANDS TO START APPLICATION...

 ./server - npm run dev